lsshawn/mdpubs.nvim/test_frontmatter.md

 This tests the `"neonote" :` pattern with both quotes and spacing.

 The neonote ID should be: 101112

+---

+And a case with no value:

+---
+title: "foo"
+neonote:
+---

+# Note with empty neonote field

+This should be detected as having the field, but with no ID.

+The neonote ID should be: nil